 The abandonment must also be continuous for a one-year period.
 So, say your spouse abandons you and comes back home for a few nights, that could disqualify the one-year period.
 However, if the returning spouse has no intent to continue living together with you after the brief stay, that could be enough to support abandonment.

-A couple of additional thoughts about divorce grounds in Texas
+Additional thoughts about divorce grounds in Texas

 With so many options for grounds for divorce, you may be wondering how often fault grounds come into play in Texas.
 The truth is, the majority of cases in Texas are no-fault-divorces.
 While the reasons for this vary, one reason may be that people don’t want their dirty laundry aired in public, especially in their legal paperwork.